-Students have flexibility to choose elective courses in psychology and minor fields of study that meet their personal interests and professional goals.
-Our research sequence teaches many useful skills through hands-on projects.
+- Our research sequence teaches many useful skills through hands-on projects.
 Students will be able to apply the findings of research on human behavior to promote healthy living and to facilitate appropriate change in institutions and in society.

 American Psychology Association- Careers

 Learn about psychology careers and find training events for professional development, look for a psychology job using PsycCareers, see salary data, and find early career resources.

 - Assistant Director of Social Services, Beechwood Nursing Home

 - Conference and Events Coordinator, Rochester General Hospital